 Assessments and tests generally include:

-Physical exam.
+• Physical exam.
 Your doctor will likely examine you to rule out other medical causes for your eating issues.
 During a physical exam, your doctor will check your height, weight, and vital signs.
 Your doctor will also listen to your lungs and heart since eating disorders can cause high or low blood pressure, slow breathing or slow pulse rates.
-He or she may also order lab tests, including a complete blood count, liver, kidney, thyroid function tests, urinalysis.
+He or she may also order lab tests, including a complete blood count, liver, kidney, thyroid function tests, and urinalysis.

-Psychological evaluation.
+• Psychological evaluation.
 A doctor or mental health professional will likely ask about your thoughts, feelings and eating habits.
 You may also be asked to complete psychological self-assessment questionnaires.

 Click here to take an assessment.